gargm/prd-creator/requirements/create-prd.md

 # Prompt to Generate a Product Requirements Document (PRD)

 ## Objective
-Guide an AI asistant to create a detailed and comprehensive Product Requirements Document (PRD) [application short description]
-PRD should be clear and structured, outlining the application's purpose, target audience, features, technical requirements, and success metrics.
+Guide an AI asistant to create a detailed and comprehensive Product Requirements Document (PRD) [APPLICATION NAME] PRD should be clear and structured, outlining the application's purpose, target audience, features, technical requirements, and success metrics.
 A junior or a mid level developer should be able to use the PRD to build the application.
-The application should allow users to [slightly more detailed requirements in 2-3 sentences].
+The application should allow users to [REQUIREMENTS IN 2-3 SENTENCES].

 ## Process